-Being a vegetarian or vegetarian definitely has its benefits, such as a lowered risk of heart disease, high blood pressure, and some cancers.
+Being a vegetarian or vegan definitely has its benefits, such as a lowered risk of heart disease, high blood pressure, and some cancers.

 1) Being Vegan or Vegetarian Doesn't Equal Healthy or Thin

 If a majority of your diet is processed food, faux meat and cheese products, and sugar, you aren't going to be any healthier or thinner than you would be consuming animal products.
 Instead, aim to eat a plant-based diet that's high in fiber, protein, and a variety of whole foods.

 Because vegans and vegetarians consume more plant-based foods, they have a high fiber intake.
 It's super-important that you drink enough water to help promote healthy digestion of that fiber.